slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_51-52_OKST_vs_AUB.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Auburn should win 4 or more singles matches _21%_ of the time.
+- Auburn should win 4 or more singles matches *21%* of the time.
-- Oklahoma St. should win 4 or more singles matches _48%_ of the time.
+- Oklahoma St. should win 4 or more singles matches *48%* of the time.
-- The winner of the doubles point will decide the match the other _31%_ of the time.
+- The winner of the doubles point should decide the match the other *31%* of the time.
-- If Auburn wins the doubles point, their chances of winning the dual improve to _52%_.
+- If Auburn wins the doubles point, their chances of winning the dual improve to *52%*.
-- If Oklahoma St. wins the doubles point, their chances of winning the dual improve to _79%_.
+- If Oklahoma St. wins the doubles point, their chances of winning the dual improve to *79%*.

 ------